 There are a number of skin care products that can make improvements in the changes seen with the aging process.
-Certainly all patients should use cosmetics with sun protection in addition to a daily application of sun block with an SPF (Sun Protective Factor) of at least 20.
-Hobgood Facial Plastic Surgery has a complete line of scientifically proven skin care products and our team of physicians will advise you on what products will be the most effective for your individual skin type.
+Certainly, all patients should use cosmetics with sun protection in addition to a daily application of sun block with an SPF (Sun Protective Factor) of at least 20.
+Hobgood Facial Plastic Surgery has a complete line of scientifically proven skincare products, and our team of physicians will advise you on what products will be the most effective for your individual skin type.
 Additionally, microneedling with radiofrequency is a minimally invasive treatment that can tighten and smooth your skin with little downtime.

 Our Nonsurgical Experts

 Dr. Hobgood's aesthetic team creates customized treatment plans tailored to the cosmetic needs of each patient.
 Ashley Smith is a registered nurse injector who specializes in BOTOX® and filler injections, while licensed esthetician Brooke Scatchard is a certified laser technician.Meet Our Team

-What is a resurfacing procedure and what results can I expect?
+What are chemical peels and other resurfacing procedures, and what results can I expect?

 Skin resurfacing incorporates a number of different techniques that penetrate to various depths causing new skin to be regenerated.
 Collectively, these applications may reach the deepest layers of the skin and will rejuvenate the deepest wrinkles.
 Sunspots and irregular pigmentations are lifted out of the skin.
 These peels also are used to prevent the onset of skin cancer in patients with heavy sun exposure and significant changes in the skin texture.